Jonathan-YungHsin-Ho/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+> Two parts, or features, of Express that we learned about this week are **routing** and **convenience helpers**. **Routing** is a way to select which request handler function is executed based on the URL visited and the HTTP method used, and it provides a way to break an application into smaller parts based on the route. **Convenience helpers** are added by Express to provide out-of-the-box functionality to make writing web applications and API servers easier.
+Many of these helpers are extension methods added to the homies: the request and response objects.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+> Express middleware adds features and functionality to Express; it can be thought of as an array of functions that are executed in the order in which they're introduced into the server code.
+When writing Web APIs, we can use middleware for a variety of tasks, from parsing JSON content, to logging request information, to configuring security headers, to even handling routes.
+Express comes with built-in middleware, but third-party middleware modules can also be installed and imported, and custom middleware can be written as well.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+> A resource is the fundamental concept in RESTful Web API.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on the resource.
+Everything is a resource in RESTful Web API, and each resource is accessible via a unique URI.
+Additionally, resources can have multiple representations and are managed using HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+> The API can return a **2xx status code** to help clients know if a request was successful.
+A status code of **200 (OK)** indicates that the REST API successfully carried out the action that the client requested.
+A status code of **201 (Created)** indicates that a resource was created inside a collection.
+A status code of **202 (Accepted)** indicates that a request has been accepted for processing, but that the processing hasn't yet been completed; it's typically used for actions that take a while to process.
+A status code of **204 (No Content)** indicates when the REST API declines to send back a status message.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+> We can partition our application into sub-applications by using **Express Routers** to make it more modular and easier to maintain.
+We can use a central router that represents our API and have that router import the routes for endpoints for specific resources, each of which can be handled in a different file.

 ## Project Setup